Setting Up CI/CD for MERN: My GitHub Actions Journey

 - run: npm test

-The Deployment Part Was Trickier
+The Deployment Part Was Harder

-I Leaked a Secret (But GitHub Saved Me)
+I Leaked a Secret.
+Github Saved Me

 What My Deployment Actually Does

-- Push the image to Docker Hub
+- The image is pushed to Docker Hub.

-- Stop the old containers
+- The old containers are stopped.

 Caching Made It Way Faster